Amulya2823/PayTM/README.md

 ## Basic version of PayTM

-- Users should Sign Up & if it's succesfull , they are navigated to Dashboard page
+- Users should Sign Up & if it's successfull , they are navigated to Dashboard page
-- If they are Signed In , they are navigated to Dashboard
+- If they are Signed In , they are navigated to Dashboard page
-- Transactions are taken such that they can rollback if it is not successfull
+- Transactions are taken care such that they can rollback if transacion is not successfull

 ## Tech Stack